-The most common factor for forced migration around the world is conflict.
+Conflict is the most common factor for forced migration around the world.
 Most recently, the world’s focus has been on the Rohingya crisis in Myanmar, with nearly 75% of the country’s Muslim population fleeing to neighboring Bangladesh in the wake of violence and ethnic cleansing.
 In 2017, amid the escalation of ongoing tension and violence, the United Nations deemed the plight of the Rohingya the “fastest-growing refugee emergency” in the world.

 6. Economic circumstances

 One of the biggest factors for migration are the economic challenges that may affect individuals in their countries of origin.
 The UN’s 2018 World Migration Report notes that this is a major driver in West Africa, where temporary and permanent migrant workers commonly relocate from countries like Niger and Mali to Ghana and the Côte d’Ivoire for more opportunities to work and support their families.
 Niger, for example, has one of the fastest-growing populations in the world (by 2050 it is expected to triple compared to 2017 figures).
 However, the country is unable to keep up with the demand for jobs as more and more Nigeriens become old enough to enter the workforce.

 Concern’s response to the world’s displacement crisis is in keeping with the Comprehensive Refugee Response Framework, approved by all 193 Member States of the United Nations in September, 2016.